 We adopted share incentive plans for the purpose of granting share-based compensation awards to our employees and management team members to incentivize their performance and align their interests with ours.
 For further detailed information, please refer to "Management-Share Incentive Plan."
-For the years ended December 31, 2018 and 2019 and for the six months ended June 30, 2019 and 2020, we recorded nil, RMB63.7 million (US\$9.0 million), nil and RMB101.3 million (US\$14.3 million), respectively, in share-based compensation expenses.
+For the years ended December 31, 2018 and 2019, we recorded nil and RMB63.7 million (US\$9.2 million), respectively, in share-based compensation expenses.
 We believe the granting of share-based compensation is of significant importance to our ability to attract and retain key personnel and employees, and we will continue to grant share-based compensation to employees in the future.
 As a result, our expenses associated with share-based compensation may increase, which may have an adverse effect on our results of operations.